Montana-Media-Arts/MART500/Syllabus.md

 ## COVID-19 Specific Information

-- Mask use is required if entering a classroom or if meeting with members of the University Community for official buisness.
+- Mask use is required if entering a classroom or if meeting with members of the University Community for official business.
 - Each student is provided with a cleaning kit.
 The expectation is that students will clean their personal space when they arrive for class or meetings, and before they leave the room.
 - University spaces and rooms may have one-way entrances / exits to minimize crowding.
 Please follow these directions.
 - Stay home if you feel sick and/or if exhibiting COVID-19 symptoms.
 Please cancel meetings.